 4. If you must use a credit card… If you’re like many Americans, your monthly budget is already stretched thin.
 If you haven’t been saving for holiday gifts all year, you’ll end up using credit to make the purchases.
 Using credit cards for the holiday’s isn’t ideal, but so long as you’re good about paying off those balances in a few months (not a few years) I don’t think it’s a cardinal sin.

-If you do use a credit card for your holiday shopping that you don’t plan on repaying immediately, get a card that offers a 0% APR on purchases for 12 months.
-Search credit card offers at Arrive Financial now.
+If you do use a credit card for your holiday shopping that you don’t plan on repaying immediately, get a card that offers a 0% APR on purchases for 12 months or more.
+See recommended low interest credit cards here.

 5. Finally, if you need to travel this holiday season; book now if you haven’t already!
 (Then, book now for next year, too).
 The days before Thanksgiving and Christmas are the biggest travel days of the year, and carriers jack fares accordingly; the fewer seats left, the higher the cost of the ticket.
 It’s hard to spend money on an airfare weeks or months before you’ll use it, but doing so could save you hundreds.